fengshuai0210/fengshuai0210.github.io/publication.md

 ### 2020

 22. *The Morphology of Hα Velocity Maps in MaNGA*, 2020 Star Formation and Nuclear Activity in Galaxies, 2020.11, Suzhou
-21. *Kinematic Asymmetry of Ionized Gas in MaNGA Galaxies*, 2020 Guoshoujing Conference, 2020.11, Zhuhai
+21. *Kinematic Asymmetry of Ionized Gas in MaNGA Galaxies*, 2020 Guoshoujing Conference, 2020.11, Zhuhai, Guangdong
 20. *Dependence of Kinematic Asymmetry of Ionized Gas*, 2020 SDSS IV Month of Online MaNGA, 2020.11, Online
 19. *Kinematic Asymmetry of Ionized Gas in MaNGA Galaxies*, 2020 Annual Meeting of the Chinese Astronomical Society, 2020.10, Beijing(Online)